Ancient Egyptian agriculture: Beginnings of agriculture

-To the west of Nile valley, eastern Sahara was the home of several Neolithic cultures.
+To the west of Nile Valley, eastern Sahara was the home of several Neolithic cultures.
 During the African humid period, this was the area with rich vegetation, and the human population in the Sahara had increased considerably by about 8000 years BC.
 They lived by hunting and fishing in the local lakes, and by gathering wild cereals of the Sahara, that were abundant.
 The cereals such as brachiaria, sorghum and urochloa were an important source of food.

 The African humid period was gradually coming to an end, and by about 6,000–5,000 years ago it was over.
-Well before that time, the migrating herders were going to other parts of Africa, but also coming west to the Nile delta, where there were relatively few indications of agriculture prior to that.
+Well before that time, the migrating herders were going to other parts of Africa, but also coming to the Nile delta, where there were relatively few indications of agriculture before that.

 Dakhleh Oasis, in particular, has been the subject of considerable recent research, and it supplies important evidence for early Egyptian agriculture.
 It could be considered typical of post-Pleistocene developments in Northeastern Africa in general.

 Dakhleh Oasis is located in Western Desert (Egypt).
 It lies 350 km (220 mi.) from the Nile between the oases of Farafra and Kharga.
 In Dakhleh, the Bashendi culture people were mobile herder-foragers during the African humid period.
-They lived in slab-built settlement sites, and in open-air sites consisting of clusters of hearth mounds.
+They lived in slab-built settlement sites, and open-air sites consisting of clusters of hearth mounds.
 Elsewhere in the Western Desert of Egypt, Bashendi-like groups have also inhabited the Farafra Oasis, and Nabta Playa, to the south.
 The Bashendi used sandstone grinders to grind local wild millet and sorghum.

-At Farafra Oasis, goat dated around 6100 BC (8100 cal BP) was found in the Hidden Valley village.
+At Farafra Oasis, a goat dated around 6100 BC (8100 cal BP) was found in the Hidden Valley village.
 At Nabta Playa, remains of sheep/goat and cattle are present beginning about 6000 BC (8000 cal BP).
-Yet goats and cattle are almost the only Neolithic elements from the Near East that were accepted by the oasis dwellers.
+Yet goats and cattle are almost the only Neolithic elements from the Near East that the oasis dwellers accepted.
 Other cultural developments, such as the lithic industry, originated locally, or at least from within Northeastern Africa.

 Faiyum Oasis of Egypt also provides evidence for agriculture from about the same period.
 Domesticated sheep, goats, pigs, and cattle are here.
 Sheep at the site of Qasr El-Sagha is dated at 5350 BC (7350 cal BP), and sheep, goats, and cattle at 5150 BC (7150 cal BP).

 As for crops, emmer wheat and barley are found in the Faiyum at the sites of Kom K and Kom W, dated ca. 4500-4200 BC.
 Plentiful pottery is found at these sites, but there is little evidence of permanent structures being built.

 The Merimde culture is dated from around 4800 to 4300 BC.
 These peoples came to develop a fully agricultural economy.
 Also the site called Merimde Beni Salama, about 15 miles northwest from Cairo, is believed to be the earliest permanently occupied town in Egypt.

 Merimde culture overlapped in time with the Faiyum A culture, and with the Badari culture in Upper Egypt, which are dated somewhat later.
-These were all agricultural cultures.
+These were all agricultural cultures Farming systems.